jcarrabino/TwitterBot/README.md

     oauth_signature="%3D"
 Host: api.twitter.com
 X-Target-URI: https://api.twitter.com
-Connection: close,
+Connection: close
-...
 ```
 Note that all keys were removed from the above data.
-Also, these requests are more complicated because Twitter now requires OAuth keys for security reasons, but if that were not the case we could make the same request by passing our GET request using the following URL,
+Also, these requests are more complicated because Twitter now requires OAuth keys for security reasons, but if that were not the case we could make the same request by passing our GET request via URL.

+Let's examine what a potential GET request sent via URL would look like a bit more closely,
 `https://api.twitter.com/1.1/search/tweets.json?q=from%3ArealDonaldTrump&result_pe=popular&count=1.json`
-Let's examine this a bit more closely,
 - `https://api.twitter.com`: This is the API's base URL, the base address of the host server we're addressing.
 - `/1.1`: This is the version of OAuth currently used by Twitter
 - `/search/tweets.json`: This is the path parameter we sent in our call to get.
 It also has `.json` added to the end of it to indicate the type of data we'll be getting back
 - `?q=from%3ArealDonaldTrump&result_pe=popular&count=1`: Lastly this is the query we constructed from the `[params]` passed to the get method.

 ### The JSON Response
 After calling the get function with a valid request, all of the parsed JSON data we want will be located in the "data" object of the callback function.

 So the function,